Get insider access

 Apple AirPods 4 with Active Noise Cancellation Truly Wireless

-The Apple AirPods Pro (2nd generation) Truly Wireless and the Apple AirPods 4 with Active Noise Cancellation Truly Wireless have similar feature sets and a comparable performance, considering they're very different designs.
+The Apple AirPods Pro (2nd generation) Truly Wireless and the Apple AirPods 4 with Active Noise Cancellation Truly Wireless have similar feature sets and comparable performance, considering they're very different designs.
 The AirPods Pro 2 have an in-ear fit, which uses silicone ear tips to secure a seal, while the AirPods 4 ANC have a one-size-fits-all, open-back design that sits in your ear canal without sealing it.
 You might find either one more comfortable, depending on your preferences.
-The in-ear fit results in the AirPods Pro 2 having a better bass extension and a better noise isolation performance, due to their tight seal.
+The in-ear fit results in the AirPods Pro 2 having a better bass extension and a better noise isolation performance due to their tight seal.
 That said, the AirPods 4 ANC aren't far behind in both categories, which is quite the feat considering their open design.
 Otherwise, the AirPods Pro 2 have a slightly longer battery life and support Apple's new hearing aid technology with firmware update 7B19.
 The AirPods 4 ANC have a better quality mic, though, and their mid-range is more aligned with our target curve.

 Samsung Galaxy Buds2 Pro True Wireless